Denmark is renowned all over the world for its schools. Here’s why Danish education is a perfect foundation for your child’s future.

 The levels of education in Denmark

 In Denmark, children typically enroll in kindergarten at the age of 3.
-Most kindergartens are more focussed on teaching the children social skills, but in the final 3rd year before school starts, many children will receive some pre-school training based on their readiness.
+Most kindergartens are more focused on teaching the children social skills, but in the final 3rd year before school starts, many children will receive some pre-school training based on their readiness.
 After kindergarten, compulsory education begins:

 - Compulsory education for Danish children lasts for ten years